Kilton Public Library

-As the 1st LEED Gold new library in New Hampshire, the Kilton Public Library is a demonstration of sustainable strategies.
+As the first LEED Gold new library in New Hampshire, the Kilton Public Library is a demonstration of sustainable strategies.
 Key features include:

 - ground source heat pumps